bruprod/pymongo_cache/README.md

 ```

 ## Outlook

-- Handler for change streams of the collections, which invalidates the cache
 - Implementing a more sufficient cleanup strategy for the cache, which takes the execution time and the frequency of the
   function calls into account
 - Adding Cursor support for find and aggregate